EMZEDI/DjangoCRUD/README.md

 9- When you are done checking the website, you can press CONTROL + C on the same terminal tab as before to stop the server.

 # Functionality of the website
-1- Add inventory items that have name, quantity, and price.
+1- Add inventory items that have name, quantity, and price. <br>
-2- CRUD functionality which lets you edit the inventory items and update them as well as deleting them.
+2- CRUD functionality which lets you edit the inventory items and update them as well as deleting them.<br>
-3- You can download the information of each inventory item or all of the items as a csv file!
+3- You can download the information of each inventory item or all of the items as a csv file!<br>
 # ENJOY!!!